Jarvis-X/balloonDetectionAutoCalibrate/README.md

 Type in your terminal: `python main.py cvcam 4` and let the camera see the object.

-#### Threshold detection:
-Blur, Gray, Threshold, then contour detection -> output bounding boxes of the contours.

-Type in your terminal: `python main.py cvcam 4` and let the camera see the object.

 #### Canny detection (*Prefered)
 Blur, Gray, Threshold, Canny, then contour detection -> output bounding boxes of the contours.